Data Universal Numbering System

 The Data Universal Numbering System, abbreviated as DUNS or D-U-N-S, is a proprietary system developed and managed by Dun & Bradstreet (D&B) that assigns a unique numeric identifier, referred to as a "DUNS number" to a single business entity.
 It was introduced in 1963 to support D&B's credit reporting practice.
 It is standard worldwide.
-DUNS users include the European Commission, the United Nations, the United States government, and Apple.
+DUNS users include the European Commission, the United Nations, Google, and Apple.
 More than 50 global industry and trade associations recognize, recommend, or require DUNS.
 The DUNS database contains over 300 million entries for businesses throughout the world.

-On April 4, 2022, the federal government stopped using the DUNS Number to uniquely identify entities.
-Since then, entities doing business with the United States federal government use the Unique Entity ID created in SAM.gov.
+DUNS numbers can be represented using ISO/IEC 6523 using ICD 0060.